 For example, knowing a keyword has a search volume between 1K and 10K isn’t very helpful.

-luckily for me, we reach the threshold of minimum monthly spend so I can access the data, but what if you don’t?
+Luckily for me, we reach the threshold of minimum monthly spend so I can access the data, but what if you don’t?
 Understanding search volumes is a vital part of knowing what keywords to target.
-The simple semantic differences do have less importance than they once did, however the data from Google’s Keyword Planner is a highly valuable tool for any online marketeer, and keyword research and understanding the vertical is part of the foundations of any campaign.
+The simple semantic differences do have less importance than they once did, however, the data from Google’s Keyword Planner is a highly valuable tool for any online marketer, and keyword research and understanding the vertical is part of the foundations of any campaign.

 Fortunately, there are a few options.

 I’m a sucker for plugins.
 My Chrome and Firefox browsers are littered with me.
 I use anything that saves me time.
 That being said, I have been using Keywords Everywhere for a while now and I love it.
 There are plugins available for both Chrome and Firefox.
 The plugins are from Keyword Keg, who use 9 different APIs to get their data.